Crash with Canon CR2 file

 Perhaps you could review my change.
 If you are happy, please close the issue.
 If you have other CR2 files which cause Exiv2 to crash I will investigate more.

-#2 Updated by Ben Touchette 3 months ago
+#2 Updated by Ben Touchette about 2 years ago

 I don't pay attention to most holidays, lol, more so if they are hyper commercialized :) sorry if i messed up any plans :)